awsdocs/aws-doc-sdk-examples/dotnetv3/SES/README.md

-# Amazon Simple Email Service code examples for the SDK for .NET
+# Amazon SES code examples for the SDK for .NET

 ## Overview
 The examples in this section show to use the AWS SDK for .NET with Amazon Simple Email Service (Amazon SES).